allista/DegenPrimer/README.md

 The program has simple command line interface as well as a [separate GUI](https://github.com/allista/DegenPrimerGUI).
-PBS is also supported with [PBS-utils](https://pypi.python.org/pypi/PBS-utils) package at PyPi.
+PBS is also supported with [PBS-utils](https://github.com/allista/PBS-utils).

 Dependecies: